 For me, knowing the workings of these tags, makes it more transparent and less suspicious.
 The tag is a token, it contains readable information that can be connected by the receiver to bigger data sources.
 For good or for bad.

-I hope you find the QR tag less secretive after reading this article.
+I hope you find the QR code less secretive after reading this article.

-Apple App Clips uses both QR and NFC tags to start up mobile workflows:
+Apple App Clips uses both QR code and NFC tags to start up mobile workflows: